MulverineX/player_motion/README.md

 ```
 - `$x`, `$y`, and `$z` are the strength in blocks/tick to launch the player in the local directions.
 A `$z` of 10000 will push the player forward at 1 block/tick
 - Only the player executing the command will receive a motion update
+- Must be ran positioned as the player

 ### Launching a player along its relative coordinates (`~ ~ ~`)